MANY HEEDED THE INVITATION TO HELP CREATE THE FUTURE

 Pete WordenChairman, Breakthrough Prize Foundation, Former Director of NASA's Ames Research Center

-Phil MetzgerPlanetary Physicist, Founder of Kennedy Space Center Swamp Works
+Phil MetzgerPlanetary Physicist, Co-Founder of Kennedy Space Center Swamp Works

 William H. GerstenmaierNASA Associate Administrator for the Human Exploration and Operations Directorate